 The additional value of increased sampling time resolution is clear from Figures 6 to 9.
-The variability in measured concentrations from week to week, and even day-to-day (see Figure 8) is often large - much more so than when these values are averaged over a monthly period.
+The variability in measured concentrations decreases considerably from daily to weekly to 4-weekly sampling.

+In the case of Sheffield Tinsley where daily results were available from 25th February - 10th August, it is clear to see how the peak concentration of short-term pollution events on single days would have been significantly underestimated with weekly sampling (see Figure 9).

 High concentration spikes often make a significant contribution to the annual average.
-A good example of this is the high Ni concentrations in February, May and September at Sheffield Tinsley, and in November and December in Swansea Coedgwilym and Morriston.
-In the case of Pontardawe Tawe Terrace where daily results were available from 19th August, it is clear to see how the magnitude of short-term pollution events on single days in August and December would have been significantly underestimated with weekly sampling (see Figure 8).

 Determining the origin of these high concentration events and how they relate to the industrial process being monitored and the local meteorological conditions can be a crucial part to reducing concentrations in the long term.
 For the stations in South Wales, where there is significant interest in these weekly values from both regulators and industry as part of the Swansea Nickel Working Group chaired by the Welsh Government, it is often possible to correlate high concentration spikes with specific industrial processes or events.

-As expected, downwind sites all exhibit higher measured concentrations than their respective upwind site pairs (except for the Tawe Terrace and Brecon Road pair, as explained in Section 6.2).
+As expected, downwind sites all exhibit higher measured concentrations than their respective upwind site pairs (except for the Tawe Terrace and Brecon Road pair, as Brecon Road, although nominally downwind of a local industrial source, is at an elevated position compared to Tawe Terrace which may result in Brecon Road not encountering the emission plume).
 This continues to provide extra confidence that the direction of the prevailing weather conditions has been correctly assessed at each location and that the monitoring site pairs have been properly located.